Can I sell online at different prices?

 - Does not apply to online sales delivered outside the EU

 - Does not apply to sales made in favor of other companies or merchants for profit.

-The final consumers or non-profit businesses and merchants have the right to request non-discrimination in terms of access to online interfaces, in terms of access conditions to products and services (among other price conditions) and payment methods and therefore in some circumstances that will be described below, to demand that they apply the same conditions that would apply for the delivery of a good or for the provision of a service in Spain or in any other EU State.
+The final consumers or non-profit businesses and merchants have the right to request non-discrimination in terms of access to online interfaces, in terms of access conditions to products and services (among other price conditions) and payment methods and therefore in some circumstances that will be described below, to demand that they apply the same conditions that would apply to other consumers or customers established in Spain or in any other EU State.

-Specifically, this obligation is provided in article 4: “a merchant will not apply general conditions of access other than on products or services for reasons related to the nationality or the place of residence of the consumer or customer when it is intended to:
+3. DO NOT apply general conditions of access other than products or services provided for reasons related to the nationality, establishment or place of residence of the consumer or customer when it is intended to:

 Regulation EU 2018/302: General conditions of access

-By “general conditions of access” the Regulation understands all the conditions and other data, such as the net sales prices, that regulate the access of the clients to the products or services offered by a merchant, that are established, applied and put to general public disposition by the merchant and applied in the absence of an individually negotiated agreement between the merchant and the customer.)
+By “general conditions of access” the Regulation understands all the conditions and other data, such as the net sale prices, that regulate the access of the clients to the products or services offered by a merchant, which establish, apply and be made available to the general public by the merchant and that are applied in the absence of an agreement negotiated individually between the merchant and the customer.

-Any doubt in this regard we can advise and help you taking into account the characteristics of your business and find a way to comply with the new European requirements.
+If you have any doubts about it, we can advise you and help you taking into account the characteristics and operations of your business and find a way to comply with the new European requirements.